iterative/dvc.org/static/docs/use-cases/index.md

 # Use Cases

-We provide short articles on common DVC scenarios in this section, with a justified context (usually extracted from real-life support cases).
-Their solution approaches combine several features and commands of DVC, for didactic purposes.
-These range from basic to more advanced:
+We provide short articles on common ML workflow or data management scenarios that DVC can help with or improve.
+These include a justified context (usually extracted from real-life cases), and the approaches to solving them combine several features and commands of DVC, as well as other appropriate tools.
+They range from basic to more advanced:

 - [Data Versioning](/doc/use-cases/data-and-model-files-versioning) describes
   our most primary use: tracking and versioning large files with Git + DVC.